GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-11-29 22:46:41 IST
+This content is dynamically generated in Indian Time (IST): 2025-11-29 23:02:09 IST

 Current Weather in Coimbatore:
 Temperature: 21.88 °C
-Condition: light rain
+Condition: mist